asarazan/bismarck/README.md

 // Bismarck is coroutine-driven,
-// so async and observations should be scoped. someScope.launch { cache.eachValue {
+// so async and observations should be scoped. someScope.launch {

+  // This will be called whenever the data is updated, as long as the scope continues. cache.eachValue {
     println("Received value ${it.bar}")
+  }

+  // It's helpful to know what your cache is doing.
+Observe state to find out! cache.eachState {
+    spinner.isVisible = it == Bismarck.State.Fetching
+  }

+  // Same for error states!
+  cache.eachError {
+    warningIcon.isVisible = it != null
   }
 }

 // You can also grab the value directly val current = cache.value

 ```

 ### Installation